Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Introduction

-Our work makes the following contributions. \textbf{First,} we propose DOMiNO, a method for Diversity Optimization that Maintains Nearly Optimal policies.
+To demonstrate the effectiveness of our framework, we propose propose \textbf{DOMiNO}, a method for Diversity Optimization that Maintains Nearly Optimal policies.
 DOMiNO trains a set of policies using a policy-specific, weighted combination of the extrinsic reward and an intrinsic diversity reward.
-The weights are adapted as Lagrange multipliers to guarantee that each policy is near-optimal. \textbf{Second,} we propose to measure diversity via expected features; \ie, the features that a policy observes in its state occupancy.
-Under this measure of diversity, we introduce two novel objectives for diversity optimization: a repulsive force that motivates policies to have distinct expected features and a Van Der Waals force, which combines the repulsive force with an attractive one and allows us to specify the degree of diversity in the set. \textbf{Third,} we perform experiments in the DeepMind Control Suite \citep{tassa2018deepmind} and the BiPedal walker environment \citep{Brockman2016bipedal} and show that DOMiNO discovers qualitatively diverse locomotion behaviors (\cref{fig:walker_stand_min}).
+The weights are adapted using Lagrange multipliers to guarantee that each policy is near-optimal.
+We propose \textbf{two novel diversity objectives}: a repulsive pair-wise force that motivates policies to have distinct expected features and a Van Der Waals force, which combines the repulsive force with an attractive one and allows us to specify the degree of diversity in the set.
+We emphasize that our framework is more general, and we encourage others to propose new diversity objectives and use their gradients as intrinsic rewards.

+To demonstrate the effectiveness of DOMiNO, we perform experiments in the DeepMind Control Suite \citep{tassa2018deepmind} and show that given simple reward functions like height and forward velocity, DOMiNO discovers qualitatively diverse and complex locomotion behaviors (\cref{fig:walker_stand_min}).
 We analyze our approach and compare it to other multi-objective strategies for handling the QD trade-off.
 Lastly, we demonstrate that the discovered set is robust to perturbations of the environment and the morphology of the avatar.
+We emphasize that the focus of our experiments is on validating and getting confidence in this new and exciting approach; we do not explicitly compare it with other work nor argue that one works better than the other.